They’re 2 of Canada’s leading travel rewards program. And with good reason – they provide high value rewards that leave you feeling great.

 The TD® Aeroplan® Visa Infinite* Card has a total bonus worth up to 40,000 miles:

 One added bonus both cards have?
-The first year is free, letting you try out both cards for no annual fee.
+The annual fee for the first year is rebated, letting you try out both cards for no annual fee.

 Earning on everyday spending

 The BMO® AIR MILES®† World Elite®* Mastercard®* keeps it simple.
 Earn 1 mile for every $10 you spend.
 No caps, tiers, or categories to worry about.

 Based on our average value, that’s a return of 2.02%.

 The TD® Aeroplan® Visa Infinite* Card kicks things up a notch though:

 - 1.5 miles per $1 on gas, groceries, drugstores, and aircanada.com purchases (up to $80,000 spent annually), and

 - 1 mile per $1 on all other purchases.

 With our typical value of 2.5 cents each, you’re getting a return from between 2.5 to 3.75%.